UCSB-dataScience-ProjectGroup/movie_rating_prediction/README.md

   ## <a name='goals'></a>Goals:
   + Finish scripting programs to fetch parameters from movie names
   + Focus on documentation, here and on Inertia7
+  + Finish website to post project
+  + Refine algorithm (weights of different aspects) to predict ratings

 # <a name='structure'></a>Structure